prof18/marcogomiero.com/content/posts/drafts/move-libray-jcenter-to-maven.md

 For example, this is the url for my other library, [RSS-Parser](https://github.com/prof18/RSS-Parser): https://bintray.com/package/files/prof18/maven/RSS-Parser

-{{< figure src="/img/move-libray-jcenter-to-maven/bintray-dir.png" link="/img/move-libray-jcenter-to-maven/bintray-dir.png" caption="Bintray directory for RSS-Parser" >}}
+{{< figure src="/img/move-libray-jcenter-to-maven/bintray-dir.png" link="/img/move-libray-jcenter-to-maven/bintray-dir.png" >}}

 Here, it is possibile to download the artifacts by simply clicking on them.

 ## Sign artifacts

-The next step is signing the artifacts, with a GPG key (you can follow the instruction on [Márton‘s article](https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/)).
+The next step is signing the artifacts, with a GPG key (to generate one, you can follow the instruction on [Márton‘s article](https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/)).
 The command to perform the signing is the following:

 ```bash
  gpg -ab rssparser-1.0.pom